Description

 chmod +x chall && \

-A win function (also called a "magic function" or "backdoor function") is a function in the binary that prints the flag or grants access - but is never called during normal program execution.
-It exists only to be reached via exploitation.
-Finding it with
+A win function (also called a "magic function" or "backdoor function") lives in the binary but never runs during normal execution; it exists solely to be reached via exploitation.

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA\xa0\x11\x40\x00\x00\x00\x00\x00Learn more